The VBA Curve Tracer Project

 Dealing with the XY display noise level

-Because I'm using a relatively inexpensive DSO, a Rigol DS2072A, most of the X-axis displays for small signal transistor currents are very noisy on my DSO because I have to use V/Div. settings that are in the mV area and they show a lot of noise.
-It's not so much the DSO itself that is noisy, but the combination of the DSO input circuitry and the pick-up of noise makes the traces very fuzzy.
+Because I'm using a relatively inexpensive DSO, a Rigol DS2072A, most of the Y-axis displays for small signal transistor currents are very noisy on my DSO because I have to use V/Div. settings that are in the mV area and they show a lot of noise.
+It's not so much the DSO itself that is noisy, but the combination of the DSO input circuitry, the way XY plots are made with a DSO and the pick-up of noise that makes the traces very fuzzy.

 I decided to use two different Ic shunt resistors, because using a single 1 Ohm resistor does not make sense. (pun intended)